Logogriph brings together knowledge, understanding, design and programming skill to deliver websites with impact

-SEO (Search Engine Optimisation) – When creating the site structure, titles, headings, menus and other content search engines should always be considered to ensure you get the most from search traffic.
+SEO (Search Engine Optimisation) – When creating the site structure, titles, headings, menus and other content, search engines should always be considered to ensure you get the most from search traffic.

 Social Media – It is often hard for social media to live up to the hype in many situations.
 But when it works, it really works well.
 Different social media sites work in different situations.
 Social media will never work unless someone behind the site is putting effort in.
-Do not expect just adding a facebook like button to work miracles.
+Do not expect just adding a facebook "Like" button to work miracles.

 Navigation/Don’t Make Them Think – Sites must be easy to use and should lead visitors easily to the information they want.
 Put phone numbers clearly on display.
 Fill the footer with important details and next step links so that they are on the bottom of every page.
-Make the home page function as a large detailed illustrated menu.
+Make the home page function as though it were a large detailed illustrated menu.

 Reduce the clutter – Sidebars are a curse as they are full of junk people just ignore so just clutter up the layout.
 Each page should have a single purpose and put navigation and other things in the header and footer where they are easily to hand but not in the way.